-SOLANA BEACH, Calif., Nov.
-09, 2023 (GLOBE NEWSWIRE) -- Artelo Biosciences, Inc. (Nasdaq: ARTL), a clinical-stage pharmaceutical company focused on modulating lipid-signaling pathways to develop treatments for people living with cancer, pain, and neurological conditions, today announced new research published in the peer-reviewed journal Pharmaceuticals.
-The research article, titled “Cancer-Cachexia-Induced Human Skeletal Muscle Myotube Degeneration is Prevented via Cannabinoid Receptor 2 Agonism in Vitro,” highlights the promising protective properties of the Company’s clinical asset, ART27.13, in helping prevent muscle degeneration caused by cancer.
+SOLANA BEACH, Calif., Jan.
+23, 2024 (GLOBE NEWSWIRE) -- Artelo Biosciences, Inc. (Nasdaq: ARTL), a clinical-stage pharmaceutical company focused on modulating lipid-signaling pathways to develop treatments for people living with cancer, pain, and neurological conditions, today announced new research published in the peer-reviewed Journal of Pain.
+The research article, titled “Discovery and preclinical evaluation of a novel inhibitor of FABP5, ART26.12, effective in Oxaliplatin-induced Peripheral Neuropathy,” highlights Artelo’s pre-clinical asset, ART26.12, and its potential ability to treat and prevent Oxaliplatin-Induced Peripheral Neuropathy (OIPN) in a series of separate studies.

 About Artelo Biosciences